 Seek professional advice on how to address specific circumstances that are delicate, such as how his substance use disorder has made you feel, so your tone and words chosen do not sound hurtful or blaming.

 Each of us has different needs and expectations, so it is vital to understand your partner’s BEFORE he transitions home.

 • Substance Free Home

 Preparing your home for your spouse to return means you’ll likely have to make sacrifices.
-It is best for you to remove all alcohol, cigarettes, and prescription narcotics from the household.
+You should remove all alcohol, cigarettes, and prescription narcotics from the household.
 Staying sober is difficult, especially when temptation is staring you in the face.
 If you are entertaining, do not serve alcoholic beverages.
-Support your loved one's efforts to stay sober by removing all temptations.
+Support your loved one’s efforts to stay sober by removing all temptations.

 • Motivation and Encouragement